 Warts are small, rough skin growths that are caused by a virus.
 People can transmit them by touch.
-Although warts are usually harmless and eventually disappear, many people prefer to remove them.

 The human papillomavirus (HPV) causes warts to form and spread between individuals.
 People may want to remove warts to prevent this spread or because they feel that warts are unsightly.
 There is a range of treatments that people can choose to help remove warts, including at-home and medical options.